We are going to explore the difference between VT vs VTI.

 VT has about $32 billion in net assets.
 It has underperformed over the last 10 years, but again there is no guarantee the next 10 years will look the same.

 Which is Better VT or VTI?

 VT and VTI are different investments.
 VT offers more diversification since it holds about three times as many stocks.
-However, this has resulted in a lower performance over the last 10 years.
+However, this has decreased performance over the last 10 years.

 Even so, I would say both are excellent options for long-term investors.

 If having an asset allocation that includes international stocks at the lowest fees helps you sleep at night, VT would be a great option.